"And above all, watch with glittering eyes the whole world around you.

 ~ Emile M. Cioran

-The Master of a trade however, is a skilled craftsman, with a deep knowledge of every aspect of his chosen field.
-The Master Butcher of the 1950's would have served an apprenticeship - if not officially, then by a time investment begun in early life.
-The teacher and mentor is most often the father of the novice.
-And so it had been for my Dad - born to a proud family heritage of butchers, and thoroughly trained to become a Master Butcher.
+The Master of a trade is different.
+He’s an artisan with a thorough knowledge of every aspect of his chosen field.
+The Master Butcher of the 1950's served an apprenticeship - if not officially, then by a time investment begun in early life, most often by his father.
+It was for my Dad, born into a proud family of butchers and thoroughly trained in every aspect to become a Master Butcher.

-One brother had been allowed the choice of another kind of life - as a leader in commerce and part of the Olympic hierarchy.
-I wonder why, when the other three boys of the family were unequivocally destined to be butchers.
-Each adopted the expected role with the total stoic commitment their Scottish ancestry dictated.
-There must be countless dreams and aspirations buried with too many of our predecessors - justified in the name of 'following in your Father's footsteps'.
+Two other brothers also adopted their expected role with the stoic commitment their Scottish ancestry dictated.
+Only one of the four sons made the choice of another kind of life - and became a leader in commerce and part of the Olympic hierarchy.
+I wonder why his potential was recognised and accepted, when the other three sons were unequivocally destined to be butchers.
+And I wonder how many dreams and aspirations have been buried with many of our predecessors - justified in the name of 'following in your father's footsteps'.

-Behind the scenes, ultra-early morning preparation began for the day ahead - dividing whole bodies of meat, boning out, dissecting ever further into those familiar and recognizable cuts.
-And making up orders, in between serving the shop customers - and anticipating and ordering the next several days' requirements, along with a guesstimate of unforeseen extras of spur of the moment buyers.
-And pickling all the meats that were so popular in the day - corned silverside and brisket of beef; and legs and rolls of lamb; and pickled tongue - SO popular.
-His own mince and sausages were made on the premises as well - and a variety of smoked hams and bacon produced in the fearsome black smoke-room.
+Behind the scenes, ultra-early morning preparation began for the day ahead - dividing whole bodies of meat, boning out, dissecting ever further into those 'familiar' and recognizable cuts.
+And making up orders in between serving the shop customers; and anticipating and ordering the next several days' requirements, along with a guesstimate of unforeseen extras of 'spur of the moment' buyers.
+And pickling all the meats that were so popular in the day - corned silverside and brisket of beef; legs and rolls of lamb; and pickled tongue - SO popular.
+His own mince and sausages were made on the premises as well - and a variety of smoked hams and bacon produced in the fearsome black smoke-room in his workshop down the back of our house.

-Despite the innumerable cleaning up jobs at the end of the day...
-Dad would always manage to squeeze in time for our evening meal together, and precious family time as we all shared our day's happenings.
-Then, whilst Mum washed the dishes in her trendy cream and green kitchen, and my older siblings had homework to attend to, there came my favourite time of the day - perched on cushions on a chair next to my Dad, counting the day's takings.
-More about this in a later chapter.
+Despite the innumerable 'cleaning up' jobs at the end of his day, Dad would always manage to squeeze in time for our evening meal together and precious 'family' time as we all shared our day's happenings.
+Whilst Mum washed the dishes in her trendy cream and green kitchen and my older siblings had homework to attend to, there came my favourite time of the day - off to my Dad’s office to perch on cushions on a chair next to him, counting the day's takings.
+(That’s a whole other story in a later chapter.)

-I know how small the involvement (if any) a Butcher's kids have in his after-hours world and office work today.
+I’m sure today’s world would offer small involvement (if any) for Butcher's kids in his after-hours world.
 If he's a supermarket Butcher, that would equate to none at all.
-If he's a supermarket Butcher, he's facing a row of non-butchering days ahead as every cut of meat comes to him pre-packaged, weighed and priced.
+And if he's a supermarket Butcher, he's facing a row of non-butchering days ahead as every cut of meat comes to him pre-packaged, weighed and priced.
 Now his job is to simply arrange the packages on the shelves under the artificially rosy glow of the refrigerated area's lights.
+I could empathise with our local Supermarket butcher when he found himself in this exact position… and deeply saddened when it all became too much for him and he resigned.